-This article will provide my insight and opinion as to why I believe 7 out of 10 residential properties in more affluent areas are still under-assessed in the Allegheny County reassessments.
-I will further opine why I believe this was intentional rather than accidental and is going to create some future problems for residents, depending upon where you live.
+We believe 7 out of 10 residential properties in more affluent areas are still under-assessed in the Allegheny County tax assessments.
+We will further argue how this was intentional rather than accidental and is going to create some future problems for residents, depending upon where they live.

-Poor homes were being penalized and the more affluent areas were paying less percentage wise.
+Poor homes were being penalized and the more affluent areas were paying less after the last Allegheny County tax assessment.
 The court ordered a reassessment.
 The goal of the reassessment was to make properties more accurately assessed closer to their true market value (i.e. recent sale price).
 This would help relieve the tax burden of lower income properties paying more than their fair share.

-Now for a long time, I have believed that a sales price is NOT controlling of market value.
-The Pennsylvania Supreme Court agrees with me, and has held that sale prices can be persuasive, but are not the only factor when considering market value.
+Now for a long time, we have believed that a sales price is NOT controlling of market value.
+The Pennsylvania Supreme Court agrees and has held that sale prices can be persuasive but are not the only factor in determining market value.
 People often pay more or less for homes for a variety of reasons.

-However, a sale price cannot be ignored.
+A sale price cannot, however, be ignored.
 The sale price is still one of the best pieces of evidence to determine market value.
-The new 2013 reassessments are consistently below the sale prices and lead me to believe that such an outcome was premeditated by the County.
+The new 2013 Allegheny County tax assessments are consistently below the sale prices and lead us to believe that such an outcome was premeditated by the county.

-While assessing most recent home-buyers at 80-95% of their purchase price is a great idea for limiting appeals, it defeats the entire purpose of why the reassessment was ordered in the first place.
+While assessing most recent home-buyers at 80-95% of their purchase price is a great idea for limiting appeals, it defeats the entire purpose of why the Allegheny County tax assessment was ordered in the first place.

-Over the last 3 months, I have spent considerable time analyzing and reviewing new assessments for property owners.
-Unlike the 2001 reassessment, when I believed 7/10 homeowners were over-assesed, the converse is now true.
+Over the last 3 months, we have spent considerable time analyzing and reviewing new assessments for property owners.
+Unlike the 2001 Allegheny County tax assessment -- when we believed 7/10 homeowners were over-assessed -- the converse is now true.
 The reason is politics.
 The “fix was in” – in order to limit appeals.

-When you examine areas like Upper St. Clair, Mt.
-Lebanon, Sewickley, Sewickley Heights, Collier Township, Fox Chapel, Ben Avon Heights, and Pine, there is one consistent fact.
-Most recent home-buyers are assessed less than their purchase price.
-In some cases, it is ridiculous.
+When examining areas like Upper St. Clair, Mt.
+Lebanon, Sewickley, Sewickley Heights, Collier Township, Fox Chapel, Ben Avon Heights, and Pine, there is one consistent fact: most recent home-buyers are assessed less than their purchase price.
+In some cases, it is outstanding.

 In Sewickley, a property sold three times between 1998 and 2007.
 Each sale was above 1.6 Million, with sales of almost 2 Million in 2004, and in 2008.
 The new 2013 assessment is 1.3 Million.